Kun-Qiu/Kun-Qiu.github.io/_projects/1_project.md

     On the left, the projection error of the object onto the image plane.
 On the right, the root mean square error of object to image plane projection.
 </div>

+### Evaluation

 The forward projection of the object to image plane shows great agreement between across all calibration samples which is to be expected.
 The root mean square error of the projection falls under 0.1 for x and y projection and 0.14 for the z projection.
 Since there are less sample points in the z axis, it is reasonable for the error to be greater than the x and y axis.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">